hmxmilohax/rb3-pc/instruments/misc/mididrums.md

 ## NOTES:

 * Requires an electronic MIDI Drum Kit connected via USB or a MIDI to USB interface.
+	* **Your MIDI Drum Kit needs to be set to MIDI Channel 10 and standard GM mapping.**  These should be default settings but consult the manual for your kit to make sure.
 * Requires the latest version of [[RPCS3]](https://rpcs3.net/download)
 * By default:
 	* START: Hihat Pedal, Hihat Pedal, Hihat Pedal, Snare